|The tables and chairs have been rearranged; otherwise|

-Not to mention the issue of having – or not having – a mission.
-The Society’s librarian, Robert H. Kelby, quietly went about his business, researching and writing; parrying inquiries.
+Through it all, the Society’s librarian, Robert H. Kelby, quietly went about his business, researching and writing; parrying inquiries.
 Visitors dropped by for lectures and little else.
 The mission of the Society was not abundantly clear.

 Then something happened in 1917.

 Mrs. John King (Maria) Van Renssaeler, a Society member and descendant of one of New York’s oldest Dutch families, kicked up a fuss at the annual meeting.

 According to those present, May, as she called herself, told the Society members that their institution was “dead.”
 Here’s what she said:

 With the hordes of immigrants due to arrive here after the war, it is essential that some organization take enough interest to supply them with new national figures, history and folklore of this country and city, to take the places of those they had to leave behind.
 They will come to us full of illusions of America, the land of the free, and will find New York gasping under its load of munition millionaires, careless and spendthrift.

 Washington and Lincoln are our only national heroes, and even they will seem remote enough to the immigrant landing at Ellis Island.
 It is our duty, and we shall hope to assimilate these new peoples without danger to our society and civilization, to make them over anew.
 The New York Historical Society can supply the straw to make bricks from the foreign mud and water…